rust-lang/rust/src/doc/rustc-dev-guide/src/fuzzing.md

 Here are a few things you can do to help the Rust project after filing an ICE.

-- Add the minimal test case to [Glacier][glacier]
 - [Bisect][bisect] the bug to figure out when it was introduced
 - Fix unrelated problems with the test case (things like syntax errors or borrow-checking errors)
 - Minimize the test case (see below)
+- Add the minimal test case to [Glacier][glacier]

 [bisect]: https://github.com/rust-lang/cargo-bisect-rustc/blob/master/TUTORIAL.md

 ## Minimization

-It can be helpful to *minimize* the fuzzer-generated input.
+It is helpful to carefully *minimize* the fuzzer-generated input.
 When minimizing, be careful to preserve the original error, and avoid introducing distracting problems such as syntax, type-checking, or borrow-checking errors.

 There are some tools that can help with minimization.
 If you're not sure how to avoid introducing syntax, type-, and borrow-checking errors while using